GeorgiKeranov/e-commerce-shop-back-end/README.md

 ```
 <br/>

-## REST Documentation for User with role ROLE_ADMIN:

 ### POST /admin/products/update -> Update existing product.
 Required param -> tile, description, price, productCategories(id of the category that this product will be in).
 Not required param -> image(file).